 The real challenge, though, is the lighting.
 First it's the tangled strings, an issue we believe now to have resolved with improved storage.
 Then it's the dead strings, which work fine when you check them but for unexplained reasons quit on the tree.
 Progress is thus delayed until we can purchase new ones.

 Over the decades the task has resulted in toppled trees, broken ornaments, mismatched lights and strings of off-colour words.

-As we head into December, trimming the tree will be happening in homes everywhere, at various times, with varying degrees of success.
+With just a few weeks left until Dec.
+25, trimming the tree will be happening in homes everywhere, at various times, with varying degrees of success.
 But regardless of how smooth, or not so smooth, the process goes the end result is a welcome addition to our holidays.
 We celebrate here with delightful collections of Christmas tree clipart:

 iCLIPART.com Christmas Tree Illustrations

 Clipart.com Christmas Tree Illustrations